Combinatorial properties of Newton maps: Hubbard trees from Newton maps

 The set of marked points for the polynomial $f$ including cycles of length $n$ or less is denoted

 \begin{definition}[Extended Hubbard tree] An \emph{extended Hubbard tree} is a Hubbard tree of the form $H(M_n)$ where $n\geq 1$.
 We say that $H(M_n)$ has \emph{cycle type} $n$. \end{definition}

-\begin{remark} If $f$ is a degree one map with a unique finite repelling fixed point $z_0\in\mathbb{C}$, the extended Hubbard tree $H(M_n)$ consists of the point $z_0$ equipped with the identity map for all $n$ (see Definition \ref{HubbardTree}).
+\begin{remark} If $f:\Cc\to\Cc$ is a degree one holomorphic map with a unique finite repelling fixed point $z_0\in\mathbb{C}$, the extended Hubbard tree $H(M_n)$ consists of the point $z_0$ equipped with the identity map for all $n$ (see Definition \ref{HubbardTree}).
 If an extended Hubbard tree consists of a single point, it is said to be \textit{degenerate}.
-This occurs only when $f$ has degree one. \end{remark}
+The only polynomials with degenerate Hubbard trees are degree one. \end{remark}

-As mentioned, the definition of abstract Hubbard tree (Section II.4 \cite{Poirier}) allows for marked points beyond the postcritical set, and there is a well-defined notion of degree for abstract Hubbard trees. \begin{definition}[Abstract extended Hubbard tree] An \emph{abstract extended Hubbard tree} (of degree greater than one) is an abstract Hubbard tree $H$ whose vertex set includes $deg(H)^k$ cycles of length $k$ for each $1\leq k\leq n$.
-Such a tree is said to have cycle type $n$.
-An abstract extended Hubbard tree of degree one consists of a single point with self map given by the identity and is said to have \emph{cycle type one}. \end{definition}
+As mentioned, the definition of abstract Hubbard tree (Section II.4 \cite{Poirier}) allows for marked points beyond the postcritical set.
+For an abstract extended Hubbard tree $H$, let $deg(H)$ be the degree of the polynomial associated to $H$ by Theorem \ref{Thm_ExtendedHubbardTreesBijectiveCorr}. \begin{definition} An \emph{abstract extended Hubbard tree} is an abstract Hubbard tree $H$ whose vertex set has $(deg(H))^k$ points that are fixed by the graph map for each $1\leq k\leq n$.
+Such a tree is said to have cycle type $n$. \end{definition}

 The partial order on abstract Hubbard trees defined by \cite[Definition II.4.2]{Poirier} induces an order on abstract extended Hubbard trees of fixed degree and fixed cycle type $n$.
 In analogy to \cite[Proposition II.4.5]{Poirier}, we conclude that there is a unique minimal abstract extended Hubbard tree under this partial order, namely the tree generated by the points in cycles of length $n$ or less.
 By convention, the minimal degree one abstract extended Hubbard tree is the degenerate Hubbard tree.